Advisory Group for Disability Issues – Terms of Reference

 Membership and Chair

 Elections Canada will chair and serve as a secretariat for the Advisory Group.
-It will organize the meetings, including agenda items and material, and invite all participants to be equal contributors.
+It will organize the meetings, including preparing agenda items and material, and invite all participants to be equal contributors.

 Elections Canada will provide logistical, reporting and general support for the Advisory Group meetings, as well as between meetings for ad hoc engagement or targeted consultation.